JBrummans/Google-Form-Dynamic-Pdf-Email/README.md

 ### Running the script

-Once the setup has been completed.
-Simply submit a form to test.
+Once the setup has been completed, simply submit a form to test.
 If successful, an email with a PDF attached will be sent to the listed recipients in the script.

 ### Troubleshooting